What is the Eugene Lang College/Global Citizen Year fellowship?

 To apply to the Lang/Global Citizen Year fellowship, submit one application to Eugene Lang College and another to Global Citizen Year.
 Admission to the Lang/Global Citizen Year program requires admission to both Eugene Lang College and Global Citizen Year.

-To be considered for admission to the Lang/Global Citizen Year fellowship program, students must submit their application to Eugene Lang College by January 6, 2013, and they must also apply separately to Global Citizen Year by the regular deadline on March 22, 2013.
+To be considered for admission to the Lang/Global Citizen Year fellowship program, students must submit their application to Eugene Lang College by January 15, 2015, and they must also apply separately to Global Citizen Year by either December 1, 2014 (Priority Decision) or March 4, 2015 (Regular Deadline).

 For more information about Global Citizen Year, contact Conor Farese, recruitment and outreach associate, at email@example.com or 415.963.9293 x204.